 Enlisted Below Are The 3 Major Categories:

-Top-of-funnel keywords are completely informational (for example: how to, step by step, guide to, best way to etc.).
+Top-of-funnel keywords are completely informational (for example: how to, step by step, a guide to, the best way to etc.).

 Bottom-of-funnel keywords aim at high buyer intent (for example: from where can I buy, compare prices, best prices, affordable, order online and so on).